-For the year ended 31 December 2019 Amounts expressed in thousands of RMB except for share data
+For the year ended 31 December 2020 Amounts expressed in thousands of RMB unless otherwise stated

 3 FINANCIAL RISK MANAGEMENT

 3.1 Financial risk factors

 The Group's activities expose to a variety of financial risks: market risks (including foreign exchange risk and interest rate risk), credit risk and liquidity risk.
 The Group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Group's financial performance.
 Risk management is carried out by the senior management of the Group.